 All items of machinery and work equipment within the University must be suitable by design, construction or adaptation for the work they are provided to do and should be used for their intended function and be adequately maintained.

-Those who have authority to purchase or otherwise acquire machinery, work equipment, laboratory and research equipment and facilities, components for machinery or equipment, substances, or services must check that the purchases that they authorise meet health, safety and environmental requirements relating to supply and use and, where appropriate, sale or disposal, noting that there are also relevant Financial Procedures relating to the disposal of assets (Financial Procedure) that will need also be adhered to.
+Those who have authority to purchase or otherwise acquire machinery, work equipment, laboratory and research equipment and facilities, components for machinery or equipment, substances, or services must check that the purchases that they authorise meet health, safety and environmental requirements relating to supply and use and, where appropriate, sale or disposal, noting that there are also relevant Financial Procedures relating to the disposal of assets that will need also be adhered to.

 Departments are responsible for defining their management arrangements for machinery and work equipment within their remit and for ensuring that University requirements are achieved.
 These arrangements must address the designated authority and responsibility for specific facilities, machinery or equipment, and: